IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Preparing-a-zOS-PT-image.md

 ### Prepare a z/OS® PT image for CICS® including an application

 Use these steps to prepare a z/OS® PT image for a CICS® region that includes a Node.js application, such that the region and application are provisioned / started / stopped / de-provisioned together.
-The CICS® region is connected to a CICSplex environment, and has NODE_HOME set.
+The CICS® region is connected to a CICSplex® environment, and has NODE_HOME set.

 #### Procedure